Skip to main content

 Technical Analysis

-CVE-2025-64672 is a cross-site scripting (XSS) vulnerability classified under CWE-79, affecting Microsoft SharePoint Server Subscription Edition version 16.0.0.
-The vulnerability stems from improper neutralization of user-supplied input during web page generation, which allows an attacker with authorized access to inject malicious scripts into SharePoint pages.
-These scripts can be executed in the context of other users’ browsers, enabling spoofing attacks and potentially leading to full compromise of confidentiality, integrity, and availability of SharePoint data and services.
-The vulnerability is remotely exploitable over the network without requiring user interaction, but it does require the attacker to have some level of privileges (PR:L).
-The CVSS v3.1 score of 8.8 indicates high severity, with network attack vector (AV:N), low attack complexity (AC:L), and no user interaction (UI:N).
-The scope remains unchanged (S:U), but the impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H).
-Although no known exploits are currently in the wild, the critical role of SharePoint in enterprise collaboration and document management makes this vulnerability a significant threat.
-The lack of an official patch link suggests that remediation is pending, emphasizing the need for immediate defensive measures.
+CVE-2025-64672 is a cross-site scripting (XSS) vulnerability classified under CWE-79 affecting Microsoft SharePoint Server Subscription Edition version 16.0.0.
+The vulnerability stems from improper neutralization of input during web page generation, which allows an authorized attacker with network access and privileges to inject malicious scripts into SharePoint web pages.
+This flaw can be exploited remotely without user interaction, enabling attackers to perform spoofing attacks that may lead to unauthorized disclosure of sensitive information, modification of data, or disruption of service.
+The vulnerability has a CVSS 3.1 base score of 8.8, indicating high severity, with attack vector network (AV:N), low attack complexity (AC:L), privileges required (PR:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the widespread use of SharePoint in enterprise environments for collaboration and document management.
+The lack of available patches at the time of publication necessitates immediate attention to mitigate potential exploitation.
+The vulnerability's exploitation could facilitate lateral movement within networks, data exfiltration, or further compromise of enterprise systems.

 Potential Impact

-For European organizations, this vulnerability poses a substantial risk due to the widespread use of Microsoft SharePoint Server Subscription Edition in government, finance, healthcare, and critical infrastructure sectors.
-Successful exploitation could lead to unauthorized disclosure of sensitive information, manipulation or deletion of critical documents, and disruption of collaborative workflows.
-The ability to perform spoofing attacks can facilitate further social engineering or phishing campaigns within affected networks.
-Given the high confidentiality, integrity, and availability impacts, organizations could face regulatory penalties under GDPR for data breaches, operational downtime, and reputational damage.
-The remote exploitability without user interaction increases the urgency for mitigation, especially in environments where SharePoint is exposed to internal or external networks.
-The requirement for attacker privileges means insider threats or compromised accounts are primary vectors, highlighting the importance of strict access controls and monitoring.
+For European organizations, this vulnerability poses a substantial risk due to the extensive use of Microsoft SharePoint Server Subscription Edition in government, financial, healthcare, and industrial sectors.
+Exploitation could lead to unauthorized access to sensitive documents, intellectual property theft, and disruption of critical collaboration services.
+The ability to perform spoofing attacks may enable attackers to impersonate legitimate users or services, increasing the risk of social engineering and further compromise.
+Given the high confidentiality, integrity, and availability impacts, organizations could face operational downtime, regulatory penalties under GDPR for data breaches, and reputational damage.
+The network-based attack vector and lack of required user interaction increase the likelihood of successful exploitation in environments where privileged users access SharePoint services remotely or internally.

 Mitigation Recommendations